Mapping Africa Transformations

 Gender

-West Africa faces some of the highest levels of gender inequality worldwide, impacting all areas of life.
+West Africa faces some of the highest levels of gender inequality globally, impacting all areas of life.
 Despite these challenges, women emerge as powerful agents of change.
-Their resilience and leadership spark progress and drive growth.
-Leveraging data and analysis can guide efforts to unlock their potential to transform communities and create a more equitable future for all.
+Their resilience and leadership drive progress, foster growth, and inspire transformation.
+Leveraging data and analysis can guide efforts to unlock their potential, creating more equitable and thriving communities for all.

-MAPTA-Gender analyses data on violence involving women in West Africa over the past 20 years.
-This data is drawn from the Armed Conflict Location & Event Data Project (ACLED) and is critical to providing a better understanding of the nature and severity of violence against women and girls.
-While the full magnitude remains unknown, this dataset is an important step to informing more gender-focused responses to conflict.
+MAPTA provides data on violent events targeting women in West Africa over the past 20 years.
+Drawn from the Armed Conflict Location & Event Data Project (ACLED), this data is critical for understanding the nature and severity of violence against women and girls in the region.
+While the full magnitude of the issue remains unknown, this dataset serves as an important tool for informing more gender-focused responses to conflict and advancing policy solutions.

 Featured content